SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

   - Jupyter

 ## Libraries:
-Here you can find a list of all libraries installed and imported into scripts:
+Here you can find a list of all libraries installed and imported into my scripts:

 - pandas
 - numpy